Robotic-Decision-Making-Lab/auv_controllers/auv_control_demos/chained_controllers/README.md

 5. The ISMC accepts reference commands sent over a topic or a reference interface.
-Run the following command in a separate terminal to provide the controller with a reference input:
+Run the following command in a separate terminal to provide the controller with a dummy reference input:

    ```bash
    ros2 topic pub /integral_sliding_mode_controller/reference geometry_msgs/msg/Twist "{linear: {x: 0.5, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.2}}"